seife/kiwispray/README.md

 You need to implement some way in your image to get the location of this post-install URL during installation, then fetch and execute it.
 We implemented this by appending `razorurl=<POST_INSTALL_URL>` to the kernel command line.

+## Multiple states

+There is now support for applying multiple images in a row.
+This is probably only useful for the following scenario:

+   * First boot a live image that configures the BIOS, prepares the raid controller, ...
+   * Next boot the installation image, that deploys the OS

+This is configured by simply concatenating all states comma-separated like this: `./edit-host.py -i 1 -s wipe,image1`.
+This example will first boot the `wipe` image, then `image1`.
+Once all images are applied, the machine will transition to `finished` state.Note that the `wipe` image will also need to fetch the post-install-URL and trigger the `/finish` routine.

 ## File System Layout

 ```